College football's 50 best players in 2018

 Key stat: 14.5 tackles for loss

-Winovich made his presence felt on the field, but he didn't shy away from talking about it off the field either.
+Winovich made his presence felt on the field, and he didn't shy away from talking about it off the field either.
 The senior dubbed this season the "Revenge Tour" for the Wolverines, and despite not being named a captain, he was certainly one of the team's leaders.
 He came off the edge in Michigan's defense and finished the season with 62 total tackles, 14.5 tackles for loss and 4 sacks.
 He was disruptive in the backfield and tormented quarterbacks throughout the entire season.

 32. DAVID SILLS V